Oops! Sorry!!

 If I was holding a toy boat, how could I convince you that it floats?

-I. For starters, I can use "logic" and say, the material the boat is made out of is less dense than water, and less dense objects float to the top of more dense ones.
+I. For starters, I can use logic and say, the material the boat is made of is less dense than water, and less dense objects float to the top of more dense ones.

 II.
-Second, I can place the boat in water and you can "physically" see it floating.
+I can place the boat in water and you can physically see it floating.

-3. Then there is the ”emotional“ convincer.
-It doesn’t use logical or physical evidence, but relies solely on feelings.
+III.
+Then there is the emotional convincer, which doesn’t use logical or physical evidence, but relies solely on feelings.
+It relies on the 'feeling' of being right.

-"Oh my God, this boat is so amazing!
+If I were to say, "Oh my gosh, this boat is so amazing!
 It does all these cool things, like float in water!
 I'm having hours and hours of fun with it because it never sinks!"

-Feelings can by pass the logical and physical parts of the mind, and convince you directly.
+Your feelings can bypass the logical and physical parts of the mind, and convince you directly.

-That's how advertisements convince you to buy things that are not good for you.
+Advertisements convince you to buy things that are not good for you

 - Cool